-- 3. Once the Proposal Period is closed and the proposals are collected, LSC shall distribute the proposals to the relevant TAG(s) for consideration and recommendations.
-All proposals for change that met the Threshold Requirements shall be considered. - 4.
-After a TAG finishes its consideration, it shall forward a recommendation concerning each proposal to LSC.
-The recommendation shall be specific and shall either be to accept, reject or accept as modified.
-Accompanying each recommendation shall be a rationale, including the relevant technical reasons, for the recommendation. - 5.
-LSC shall review the recommendations received from the TAG(s).
-LSC may engage the Technical Committee for review of any of the proposals for change and related recommendations.
-After its review, LSC shall then present its recommendation and rationale, including the relevant technical reasons, for the recommendation, for each proposal to the USGBC Board of Directors for approval.
-Once the Board approves of the recommendations and rationale, it shall cause the recommendations and rationale, including the relevant technical reasons, to be published for comment, and, upon completion of the remaining steps, subsequent Consensus Body vote. - 6.
-Upon publication of its recommendations ("Publication"), USGBC shall invite public comment in the form of written testimony from any interested party for a period of 45 days following Publication (the "Public Comment Period").
-LSC's recommendations will be published for public review and comment on the USGBC website.
+- 1. The LEED Steering Committee (LSC) will review and approve any draft for public comment. - The USGBC Board of Directors will approve the draft for public comment and subsequent USGBC member ballot. - 3.
+The draft will be published for public review and comment on the USGBC website.
 USGBC members will be notified of the comment period and an announcement will be made to the public.
-Any employee of a USGBC member, as well as any member of the public who has or creates a free a site-user account on the USGBC website may review and comment on the draft. - 7.
+Any member of the public who has or creates a free a site-user account on the USGBC website may review and comment on the draft. - 4.
 Web-based comments will be accepted within a 45 day public comment period through an online form displayed on the USGBC website.
 The comment form will require respondents to reference specific paragraphs or sections of the draft and will include provisions for submitting substantive and procedural comments.
 Project team feedback gathered during the course of testing of credits and prerequisites in the Pilot Credit Library is considered, by its nature, to be equal to a comment submitted via the online USGBC website form.
-Comments that are outside of the scope of the recommendations will not be considered.
+Comments that are outside of the scope of the proposed changes in the draft will not be considered.
 Only comments submitted through either the public comment forum or the Pilot Credit Library process will be accepted.
-USGBC will not respond to hard copy letters, faxes, or email comments. - 8.
+Hard copy letters, faxes, email comments, etc. will not be responded to. - 5.
 Comments will be collated and reviewed.
-Consideration will be given to each comment and evaluation will be done as to whether to make revisions to the credits/prerequisites based on the comments. - 9.
-The comments received, without commenter name or organization will be posted on the USGBC website along with a response to each comment. - 10.
-After consideration of all comments received from interested parties during the Public Comment Period, LSC may, in its discretion, invite persons or organizations whom it believes it would benefit LSC to participate in LSC meetings specifically scheduled for the purpose of permitting LSC greater understanding of the submitted written testimony. - 11.
-Any USGBC member, whether or not invited by LSC to participate in LSC meetings, may request a meeting with USGBC's VP of Governance, or other USGBC staff as designated by the CEO, to discuss and address concerns related to LSC recommendations. - 12.
-The LSC, in its discretion, may direct TAGs to evaluate and advise it on input provided during the Public Comment Period. - 13.
-If LSC makes any substantive revisions to the report and recommendations it released for the initial public comment period, LSC will publish a revised report and recommendations on the USGBC website for additional public comment.
-The revised report and recommendations will be made available for web-based comment for 30 days through the online form on the USGBC website.
+Consideration will be given to expressed objections made by commenters and evaluation will be done as to whether to make revisions to the credits based on the comments. - 6.
+The comments received, without commenter name or organization will be posted on the USGBC website along with a response to each comment and all changes to the draft as approved by LSC. - 7.
+If any substantive revisions are made to the draft released for the initial public comment period, a revised draft will be published on the USGBC website for additional public comment after further review approval by LEED Steering Committee.
+The revised draft will be made available for web-based comment for 30 days through the online form on the USGBC website. - 8.
+Additional comments will be collated and reviewed.
+Consideration will be given to expressed objections made by commenters and evaluation will be done as to whether to make revisions to